Woman sleeping with myotape mouth tape. Breathing Through the Nose During Sleep Improves Adherence to CPAP

 Renowned breathing expert, Dr. Patrick McKeown invented MyoTape, a simple and safe mouth taping solution that restores nasal breathing and ensure optimal CPAP function throughout the night.
 By using MyoTape, you will experience fewer awakenings and wake up feeling refreshed, allowing you to manage your sleep apnea symptoms and enjoy a better quality of life.

 Unlike CPAP alone, MyoTape helps maintain nasal breathing, making your treatment more effective and comfortable.
 Explore our MyoTape mouth tape products today and improve your sleep quality!
 Our products includes mouth tapes for adults and for kids.
+You can use MyoTape along with your CPAP treatment, as it is a great mouth tape for CPAP users.

 References: